 Patients, families and visitors may use their cell phones anywhere in the building except near patients who are on monitoring devices.
 Please respect patients’ privacy and help promote a restful environment when making phone calls.

-For your convenience, free wireless internet access is available throughout West Medical Center and TriPoint Medical Center.
+For your convenience, free wireless internet access is available throughout UH Lake West Medical Center and UH TriPoint Medical Center.

-We provide free parking for patients and visitors at all Lake Health facilities.
+We provide free parking for patients and visitors at our facilities.

 Flowers, Balloons and Gifts for Patients